 20. Join Connected Investors and let others know about your property.

 21. Talk to some property management companies in your area.
-These people work with dozens of hungry investors and have tons of local connections.
+These people work with dozens of hungry investors and have many local connections.

 22. Talk to your title company and/or closing attorney.
-See if they know of any buyers who are actively looking for new investment properties.
+See if they know of any buyers actively looking for new investment properties.

 24. Make connections with some of the other sellers in your area.
 Leverage their networks to find buyers for your properties.